 Open Access, Open Source, Open Data?
 Open Discussion!Professional Forum

-Neal Johnson, Oculus Digital, USA, Nik Honeysett, Balboa Park Online Collaborative, USA, Duane Degler, Design for Context, USA
+Neal Johnson, Crystal Bridges Museum of American Art, USA, Nik Honeysett, BPOC, USA, Duane Degler, Design for Context, USA

 There is a swelling tide of interest and activity around the notion of “open culture”.
 Recent years have been full of activity in publishing museum data, images, and software under a variety of “open” approaches.
 Yet museums are also limited in their efforts by scarce resources, legacy technologies, difficult legal and policy challenges, deficits in strategic priority, and other constraints.